What are gallstones?

 - Upper part of the abdomen, on the right side.

 When people experience pain with gallstones, it is sometimes referred to as a gallbladder attack or biliary colic.

 There are two special conditions that could mimic gallstone symptoms.
 First, some gallbladders contain a thick sludge, which has not formed into actual stones.
 Sometimes sludge is felt to cause symptoms similar to actual gallstone pain.
 Secondly, there is an uncommon condition called acalculous cholecystitis, when the gallbladder becomes inflamed, but no stones are present.
 This is generally treated by surgical removal of the gallbladder.

 Who is at risk for gallstones?

-The following have an increased risk for developing gallstones:
+You may have an increased risk for developing gallstones if you:

-- People who have a family history of gallstones (relatives who have the disease).
+- Have a family history of gallstones (members of your family have had gallstones).

-- People who lose a great deal of weight in a short period of time.
+- Have lost a large amount of weight over a short amount of time.

-- People whose diet is high in fat and cholesterol.
+- Eat a diet that is high in fat and cholesterol.

-- American Indians and people of Mexican descent.
+- Are of Native American or Mexican descent.